coopdanger/github-wg-configuration/draft-cooper-wugh-github-wg-configuration.md

 information as well (see &lt;https://github.com/ietf/repo-files/tree/master/contributing-samples&gt; for examples).

+It would be useful if the user data in the Datatracker could list (at a minimum) the GitHub account of the user so that their contributions could be tracked more easily.

 ## Backing Up and Archiving GitHub Content

 IETF working group mailing lists are automatically backed up by the IETF Secretariat, and